samclothier/braintracer/README.md

 ---
 ## Sample data
 If you don't have access to any raw data, you can use the sample data provided.
-Set up everything as above bar the `DatasetName` directories and contained files.
-Attempt to run `bt.bat` from `WorkingDirectory` in the terminal once, so that the atlas and other files can be organised correctly.
-Move the sample data files into the `braintracer\cellfinder\` directory.
+Move the sample data files into the `WorkingDirectory\braintracer\cellfinder\` directory.
 You should then be able to explore this data with the bt_visualiser.ipynb notebook with `jupyter notebook` or `jupyter-lab`

 ---